Study in New Zealand: Your Pathway to World-Class Education and Global Opportunities

 5. Dependent Child Student Visa

-Lets children attend primary or secondary school as domestic students (same rights as New Zealand kids).
+- Let children attend primary or secondary school as domestic students (with the same rights as New Zealand kids).

 6. Guardian of a Student Visa